Alec-Vitalievich/Alec-Vitalievich.github.io/docs/index.md

 # 👋 Welcome!

-Hi, I'm Alec Vitalievich and welcome to my personal portfolio!
+Hi, I'm Alec Vitalievich!
+I'm an Aerospace Engineering and Computer Science student studying at the University of Adelaide.
+This is my personal portfolio!
 Here you'll find my projects, involvement, academics and more!

 ---